-Under these types of financial ratios, it how much a company depends on its borrowing for its operations.
+Under these types of financial ratios, how much a company depends on its borrowing for its operations.
 Hence it is important for bankers and investors who wish to invest in the company.

 A high leverage ratio increases a company’s exposure to risk and company downturns, but in turn, also comes the potential for higher returns.

-If this ratio is low, it indicates the company is in a better position as it is able to meet its requirements out of its own funds.
-Higher the ratio, the higher is the risk.
+If this ratio, in addition, is low, it indicates the company is in a better position as it can meet its requirements out of its funds.
+The higher the ratio, the higher is the risk.
 (As there will be a huge outgo on interest)

 Debt to Equity Ratio:

 If this ratio is high, then there is little chance that lenders may finance the company.
-But if this ratio is low, then the company can resort to external creditors for expansion.
+But if this ratio is low, the company can resort to external creditors for expansion.

 Interest Coverage Ratio:

-This types of financial ratio shows the number of times a company’s operating income can cover its interest expenses:
+This type of financial ratio shows the number of times a company’s operating income can cover its interest expenses:

 Debt Service Coverage Ratio:

 #3 – Efficiency / Activity Ratios

-Under these types of financial ratios, Activity ratios show the efficiency with which a company utilizes its assets.
+Under these types of financial ratios, Activity ratios show how a company utilizes its assets.

 Inventory Turnover Ratio:

-A higher ratio indicates that the company is able to convert inventory to sales quickly.
+A higher ratio indicates that the company can convert inventory to sales quickly.
 A low inventory turnover rate indicates that the company is carrying obsolete items.

 Accounts Receivable Turnover Ratio:

-A higher ratio indicates higher collections while a lower ratio indicates a lower collection of cash.
+A higher ratio indicates higher collections, while a lower ratio indicates a lower cash collection.

 Total Assets Turnover Ratio: